senkevich4000/ili_volume_raycasting/README.md

 * Move all options into separate container (Settings).
 Add background to options.
 * Think about serialization.
 * DataLoader should also load shape volume.
 * Code refactoring required.
-DataLoader and VolumeUtils should have consistent infrastructure.
+    * DataLoader and VolumeUtils should have consistent infrastructure.
+    * Add errors handling.
+* Add comments!